-(2) "Background water quality" or "background concentration" means surface water or groundwater quality at or near a facility, practice or activity which has not been affected by that facility, practice or activity, established by monitoring at the proposed site, upgradient and downgradient of the proposed site and at representative reference sites , as necessary.
+(2) "Background water quality" or "background concentration" means surface water or groundwater quality at or near a facility, practice or activity which has not been affected by that facility, practice or activity.

 (3) "Baseline data" means the data collected by the applicant or the department which the department has accepted through the regulatory process of ss.
 NR 132.105 and 132.117, and s.
-293.31, Stats., as representing the existing environmental conditions prior to the commencement of mining and established by monitoring at the proposed site, upgradient and downgradient of the proposed site and at representative reference sites, as necessary.
+293.31, Stats., as representing the existing environmental conditions prior to th" commencement of mining.